-- None of us can manage complexity, overly multifaceted, and ever-changing.
+- None of us can manage complexity, overly multifaceted and ever-changing.

-- Emotions play a crucial role.
-Especially if we are under stress, and the stimuli that overwhelm us are too many.
+- Emotions play a crucial role – especially if we are under stress, and the stimuli that overwhelm us are too many.

 - When facing complexity, human perception, already usually vague and insufficient, as well as subjective and individual, becomes even more so.

-Factors that affects our thoughts and biases
+Factors that affect our thoughts and biases

-- What we think doesn’t threaten our status quo
+- what we think doesn’t threaten our status quo

-- What doesn’t imply an expenditure of energy perceived as excessive
+- what doesn’t imply an expenditure of energy perceived as excessive

-- What we believe wouldn’t harm or penalise us
+- what we believe wouldn’t harm or penalise us

-- What seems to save us or improve our lives
+- what seems to save us or improve our lives

-- What sounds familiar to us or already experienced
+- what sounds familiar to us or already experienced

-- What seems quick, which doesn’t take too long
+- what seems quick, which doesn’t take too long

-- What seems close, at hand
+- what seems close at hand

-- What has been done (or said) by someone we think is similar to us
+- what has been done (or said) by someone we think is similar to us.

 Mario Maresca is an Executive and Systemic Team Coach, dealing with a wide range of top and middle managers in an intercultural environment.